hasktorch/hasktorch/README.md

 implementation used by [Torch](http://torch.ch/) and [PyTorch](http://pytorch.org/).

-** --- NOTE: This library is in early development and is not recommended for use except by contributing developers --- **
+**NOTE: This library is in early development and is not recommended for use except by contributing developers.**

 ## Project Structure